-If the declarer wins the round, each player gives him 20, 30 or 40 bonus points.
-On the other hand, if he loses, he is the one who will give 20, 30 or 40 points to each of the other players.
+If the declarer wins the round, he or she receives 20, 30 or 40 bonus points from each player.
+On the other hand, if the contract is lost, he or she is the one who will give 20, 30 or 40 points to each of the other players.
 It can therefore be risky to announce a handle if you are not really sure of winning the round.

 The number of points (20, 30 or 40) is determined by the number of trumps required to announce a handle, because there are actually three kinds of handles: the single, the double and the triple, each of which requires a greater number of trumps than the previous ones.
 The number of trumps needed for each kind of handle also varies according to the number of players:

 - 3 players: 13, 15 and 18 trumps respectively for simple, double and triple handle